Help Me With

 With this treatment, an implant or screw is placed into your jaw and a replacement crown is placed on top of the implant.
 It looks like a natural tooth and can last for many years and shouldn’t affect any of the surrounding teeth.

 While regular dentures rest on the gums, implant dentures are replacement teeth that are supported by – and attached to – implants in your jaw.
 This treatment is used if there aren’t any teeth in the jaw but there is enough bone in the jaw to support the implants.
+This treatment is provided not just in our Vancouver clinic but also in Surrey area with our Surrey dentists and in Langley with professional Langley dentists.

 If you’re missing one or more teeth in the same area, a fixed bridge might work for you.
 As the name suggests, this solution bridges a gap from a missing tooth.